tttsaurus/Ingame-Info-Reborn/README.md

 ![Snipaste_2025-01-08_10-58-25](https://github.com/user-attachments/assets/241d10bf-3309-4ac1-9bdc-b1f33946b455)

 - Input the command `#spotify-oauth` to the chat to authorize your spotify app
-- After you finished the authentication, input the command `#spotify-gui true` while you're listening to sth on Spotify to open the gui overlay. `#spotify-gui false` for closing ofc
+- After you finished the authentication, input the command `#spotify-gui true` while you're listening to a track on Spotify to open the gui overlay. `#spotify-gui false` for closing ofc
 - You can always run `#spotify-gui true` again to refresh
 - Album image loading could be slow
-- Theoretically, you no longer need to run `#spotify-oauth` for the next launch and so on, but you should run `#spotify-oauth` to refresh if you encountered any issues
+- You no longer need to run `#spotify-oauth` for the next launch and so on, but you should run `#spotify-oauth` to refresh if you encountered any issues

 Additionally
 - You can edit `./config/ingameinfo/spotify.ixml` to create whatever layout you want